ozkriff/ozkriff.github.io-src/content/2019-08-05--devlog-zemeroth-v0-6/index.md

 ## Renown and Agent Upgrades

-"Renown" is a term obviously borrowed from [Banner Saga].

-It's the currency of the campaign mode that the player receives with each won battle.
+"Renown" is the currency of the campaign mode that the player receives with each won battle and can spend between battles on upgrading their fighters or recruiting new ones.

+The term obviously borrowed from [Banner Saga].

 The amount of received renown is encoded in a campaign's nodes.

-Renown is spent between the battles on upgrading your fighters or recruiting new ones.

 ![a screenshot of campaign menu](campaign-menu.png)